-Sen. Paul Trible Jr.
+Sen. Paul Trible

-Former Senator from Virginia
+Former Senator for Virginia

 - S. 2677 (100th): A bill to establish a program of Federal grants to assist local …

 - S.J.Res.
 345 (100th): A joint resolution to designate October 8, 1988, as “National Day of …

 - S.Res.
 442 (100th): A resolution expressing the sense of the Senate that the President should …